Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

 When \(-K_X\) is nef, inequality \eqref{equa-miyaoka2}---known as Miyaoka's inequality, originating from \cite{Miyaoka87}---continues to hold in the K\"ahler klt setting (cf. \cite[Theorem 1.5]{IJZ25}).
 Its equality case has been characterized for compact K\"ahler manifolds \cite{Ou23,IM22,MMWZ25} and for projective klt varieties \cite{IMM24}.
-Extending these results to compact K\"ahler klt spaces requires a characterization of the semistable reflexive Higgs sheaves that satisfy the orbifold Bogomolov--Gieseker equality \cite[Question 7.5]{IJZ25}, which has been proved for stable reflexive Higgs sheaves in \cite{OF25} (see also \cite{GP24,GP25}).
-We now provide such a characterization based on Theorems~\ref{main-theorem-locallyfree} and~\ref{main-theorem-reflexive}, combined with the preservation of semistability under tensor products proved in \cite{ZZZ25}. \begin{corollary} Let \(X\) be a compact K\"ahler klt space and let \(\gamma:Y\rightarrow X\) be a maximally quasi-\'etale cover.
+Extending these results to compact K\"ahler klt spaces requires a characterization of the semistable reflexive Higgs sheaves that satisfy the orbifold Bogomolov-Gieseker equality \cite[Question 7.5]{IJZ25}, which has been proved for stable reflexive sheaves in \cite{OF25} (see also \cite{GP24,GP25}).
+We now establish such a characterization based on Theorems~\ref{main-theorem-locallyfree} and~\ref{main-theorem-reflexive}, combined with the preservation of semistability under tensor products proved in \cite{ZZZ25}. \begin{corollary} Let \(X\) be a compact K\"ahler klt space and let \(\gamma:Y\rightarrow X\) be a maximally quasi-\'etale cover.
 Suppose \((\mathcal{E}_{X_{\mathrm{reg}}},\theta_{X_{\mathrm{reg}}})\) is a reflexive Higgs sheaf of rank \(r\) on the regular locus, semistable with respect to some K\"ahler forms \(\omega_0, \dots, \omega_{n-2}\).
-Then the following orbifold Bogomolov–Gieseker inequality holds:
+Then the following orbifold Bogomolov-Gieseker inequality holds:

 Equality in \eqref{equa-BG-equality} holds if and only if the sheaf \(\mathcal{G}_X:=\gamma^{[*]}\operatorname{End}(\mathcal{E}_X)\) is locally free and the induced Higgs sheaf \((\mathcal{G}_X,\theta_{\mathcal{G}})\) corresponds, via the correspondence \(\mu_X\) of Theorem~\ref{main-theorem-locallyfree}, to a linear representation \(\rho: \pi_1(Y)\to\operatorname{GL}(r,\mathbb{C})\). \end{corollary}